LynnrinChan/lineage_wiki/pages/install/a3xelte.md

 ---
 sidebar: home_sidebar
-title: Install LineageOS on a3xelte
+title: Install Lynnrin-AOSP on a3xelte
 folder: install
 permalink: /devices/a3xelte/install
 device: a3xelte